-• Image data stored as full tiles, separately for each passband, projected onto a simple projection e.g. Tan projection, and astrometrically calibrated to ICRS with systematic errors below 0.1 arcsec rms.
+- Image data stored as full tiles, separately for each passband, projected onto a simple projection e.g. Tan projection, and astrometrically calibrated to ICRS with systematic errors below 0.1 arcsec rms.
 These will be on a standard zeropoint, typically Vega scale, in the VISTA-VIRCAM natural instrumental system.

-Images will be multiextension FITS files with extensive metadata propagated via the image headers, including processing history and software versions etc.

-• Confidence maps used and generated during the production of the above images, including automated and/or manual masking of defective sub-regions.

-- Single-band catalogues separately for each VIKING passband, including discrete and continuous stargalaxy classification parameters, aperture magnitudes in log-spaced apertures of $\sqrt{2}$ ratio, etc. - Merged multi-band catalogues created from the full set of single-band catalogues in each tile.
+Images will be multiextension FITS files with extensive metadata propagated via the image headers, including processing history and software versions etc. - Confidence maps used and generated during the production of the above images, including automated and/or manual masking of defective sub-regions. - Single-band catalogues separately for each VIKING passband, including discrete and continuous stargalaxy classification parameters, aperture magnitudes in log-spaced apertures of $\sqrt{2}$ ratio, etc. - Merged multi-band catalogues created from the full set of single-band catalogues in each tile. - Catalogue containing list-driven photometry in matched apertures in Z,Y,J,H,K_s for all objects selected and defined in J-band.

-Additional products, notably list-driven photometry in standard apertures e.g. multicolour near-IR fluxes and upper limits for a complete list of objects to the KIDS 5σ i-band limit, will normally be made available via the Virtual Observatory-linked VISTA Science Archive at WFAU: however as these products are reliant on availability of non-VIKING data, these will not form part of the standard ESO deliverables from VIKING.
+Additional products, notably list-driven photometry with multicolour near-IR fluxes and upper limits for a complete list of objects to the KIDS 5σ i-band limit, will normally be made available via the Virtual Observatory-linked VISTA Science Archive at WFAU: however as these products are reliant on availability of non-VIKING data, these may not necessarily follow the standard data delivery schedule.
+As KIDS or other suitable visible catalogues become available, we anticipate production of matched-aperture catalogues from VIKING data with delivery to ESO in suitable phases to be agreed.